timpanogos/eveonline-third-party-documentation/README.md

 2. In your branch, make your changes to docs/xmlapi/endpoints.md in the MarketOrders section
 3. Submit a pull request from yourfork:marketorders to ccpgames:master

+Please also add your name to the CONTRIBUTORS file (sorted by first name please!).